 In simple words, a startup business plan is a formal document that represents the short-term and long-term goals of a business.
 A business plan is the roadmap to achieve these goals in terms of strategies and numbers.
 Here is a business plan layout: an executive summary, business overview, products and services information, industry overview, marketing strategy, operations plan, and financial plan.

 A detailed business plan is the first step toward the business planning process.

 “How to build a business plan” is a question that a lot of people struggle with, especially those who have never written one.

 There are a lot of business plan templates available online.
 Every business plan template is developed based on the purpose of the business plan.
-Some business plan templates are made for bank loan applications, some are made for investor application, whereas, some are for government grants.
-No matter what the purpose of business plan is, a simple template for a business plan contains the following sections:
+Some business plan templates are made for bank loan applications, some are made for investor applications, whereas, some are for government grants.
+No matter what the purpose of a business plan is, a simple template for a business plan contains the following sections:

 1. Executive Summary

 The first section of a business plan is the Executive Summary.
-It is a summary of the business plan and ranges from one to two pages and provides a brief overview of business idea, main objectives of business management structure, details about product(s) or service(s), target market, key competitive advantages, marketing strategy, and a brief summary of financial projections.
-I write the executive summary in the end of the business plan, as it requires information from various sections of the business plan.
+It is a summary of the business plan and ranges from one to two pages and provides a brief overview of business idea, main objectives of business management structure, details about the product(s) or service(s), target market, key competitive advantages, marketing strategy, and a brief summary of financial projections.
+I write the executive summary at the end of the business plan, as it requires information from various sections of the business plan.

 2. Business Overview